teambit/examples-workspace-internal/README.md

 Under the `styling` namespace.

 Note: they are currently created with a react environment.
 Hopefully by the time you read this we'll have made a css-specific environment.

+### Handlebars

+Use case for creating handlebars components, in which data is passed to the component and inserted into the handlebars template, to output html.

 ## Environments and Compilers